brycewray/hugo-site/content/posts/2019/08/backtracking-to-big-g.md

 So my next alternative was [Startpage](https://startpage.com), formerly called Ixquick, a Netherlands-based site which pays Google for its results so you can get Google search without Google tracking.
 It therefore sounded like the answer, until even it turned out **in my use cases** not to be as effective; YMMV.
 (There have been reports over the years about its being dangerous because of incidents involving malware that somehow could result from using it, but those don't seem to be still occurring.)

-As I was still employing regular Google search at work every day using my Google ID from work (where we make heavy use of various Google services), I could compare the results and their quality with what I'd gotten from DuckDuckGo and Startpage.
+As I was still employing regular Google search in the Day Job, using my Google ID from work (where we make heavy use of various Google services), I could compare the results and their quality with what I'd gotten from DuckDuckGo and Startpage.
 Simply put, I found nothing could beat Google in this regard, especially when I really need the best and most current answers to my questions.

 ## Reality bites